dhelonious/mastodon-snap/docs/migration.md

 > [!IMPORTANT]
 > Mastodon currently does not support importing posts or media.

-## Migration an instance to the mastodon-server Snap
+## Migrating an instance to the mastodon-server Snap

 Requirements: